ory/sdk/clients/kratos/java/docs/IdentityApi.md

     //oryAccessToken.setApiKeyPrefix("Token");

     IdentityApi apiInstance = new IdentityApi(defaultClient);
-    Long perPage = 250L; // Long | Items per Page  This is the number of items per page.
+    Long perPage = 250L; // Long | Deprecated Items per Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This is the number of items per page.
-    Long page = 1L; // Long | Pagination Page  This value is currently an integer, but it is not sequential.
+    Long page = 56L; // Long | Deprecated Pagination Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
 And even if page 3 and 5 exist, but page 4 might not exist.
+The first page can be retrieved by omitting this parameter.
+Following page pointers will be returned in the `Link` header.
+    Long pageSize = 250L; // Long | Page Size  This is the number of items per page to return.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
+    String pageToken = "1"; // String | Next Page Token  The next page token.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
+    String consistency = ""; // String | Read Consistency Level (preview)  The read consistency level determines the consistency guarantee for reads:  strong (slow): The read is guaranteed to return the most recent data committed at the start of the read. eventual (very fast): The result will return data that is about 4.8 seconds old.
+The default consistency guarantee can be changed in the Ory Network Console or using the Ory CLI with `ory patch project --replace '/previews/default_read_consistency_level=\"strong\"'`.
+Setting the default consistency level to `eventual` may cause regressions in the future as we add consistency controls to more APIs.
+Currently, the following APIs will be affected by this setting:  `GET /admin/identities`  This feature is in preview and only available in Ory Network.
+ConsistencyLevelUnset  ConsistencyLevelUnset is the unset / default consistency level. strong ConsistencyLevelStrong  ConsistencyLevelStrong is the strong consistency level. eventual ConsistencyLevelEventual  ConsistencyLevelEventual is the eventual consistency level using follower read timestamps.
+    List<String> ids = Arrays.asList(); // List<String> | List of ids used to filter identities.
+If this list is empty, then no filter will be applied.
-    String credentialsIdentifier = "credentialsIdentifier_example"; // String | CredentialsIdentifier is the identifier (username, email) of the credentials to look up. try {
+    String credentialsIdentifier = "credentialsIdentifier_example"; // String | CredentialsIdentifier is the identifier (username, email) of the credentials to look up using exact match.
+Only one of CredentialsIdentifier and CredentialsIdentifierSimilar can be used.
+    String previewCredentialsIdentifierSimilar = "previewCredentialsIdentifierSimilar_example"; // String | This is an EXPERIMENTAL parameter that WILL CHANGE.
+Do NOT rely on consistent, deterministic behavior.
+THIS PARAMETER WILL BE REMOVED IN AN UPCOMING RELEASE WITHOUT ANY MIGRATION PATH.
+CredentialsIdentifierSimilar is the (partial) identifier (username, email) of the credentials to look up using similarity search.
+Only one of CredentialsIdentifier and CredentialsIdentifierSimilar can be used. try {
-      List<Identity> result = apiInstance.listIdentities(perPage, page, credentialsIdentifier);
+      List<Identity> result = apiInstance.listIdentities(perPage, page, pageSize, pageToken, consistency, ids, credentialsIdentifier, previewCredentialsIdentifierSimilar);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling IdentityApi#listIdentities");